Hexheld/hexheld-docs/MD/Pilot16.md

 ### Memory - Register Offset

-The operand specifies a memory access using a register's value as the offset portion.
+The operand is a memory access using a register's value as the offset portion.
 The memory access may use bank `$00` or the data segment.

 The offset register may be `AB`, `HL`, `IX`, `DS`, or a Z register.
 For the latter, an additional memory access is performed to get the Z register's value.